25 Weird Cat Facts That Will Blow Your Mind

 20. Catnip Sensitivity is Hereditary

-22. Cats Dream Like Humans
+22. Like People, Cats Can Dream

 EXTRA:

 > Think you know cats?
-You might be surprised. 🐾 Discover the truth behind 15 common cat myths in our latest blog post!
+You might be surprised.
+Discover the truth behind 15 common cat myths in our latest blog post!